akdalin-hee/nhse-tel-frontend-TEST2/README.md

-# NHS.UK frontend TEL
+# NHS England TEL frontend

-NHS.UK frontend TEL extends the NHS.UK frontend with additional components.
+NHS England TEL frontend extends the NHS.UK frontend with additional components.

-## How to install NHS.UK frontend TEL
+## How to install NHS England TEL frontend

 ### 1. Install with package managers

-We recommend that you [install NHS.UK frontend TEL using node package manager (npm)](/docs/installation/installing-with-npm.md).
+We recommend that you [install NHS England TEL frontend using node package manager (npm)](/docs/installation/installing-with-npm.md).

 ### 2. Install by using compiled files

-You can also [install NHS.UK frontend TEL using our compiled files](/docs/installation/installing-compiled.md), if you are not currently using a package manager.
+You can also [install NHS England TEL frontend using our compiled files](/docs/installation/installing-compiled.md), if you are not currently using a package manager.

 ## Browsers and assistive technology